phan/phan/.phan/plugins/README.md

 Checks for complex variable access expressions `$$x`, which may be hard to read, and make the variable accesses hard/impossible to analyze.

 - **PhanPluginDollarDollar**: Warns about the use of $$x, ${(expr)}, etc.

+### 5. Third party plugins

+- https://github.com/Drenso/PhanExtensions is a third party project with several plugins to do the following:

+  - Analyze Symfony doc comment annotations.
+  - Mark elements in inline doc comments (which Phan doesn't parse) as referencing types from `use statements` as not dead code.

+- https://github.com/TysonAndre/PhanTypoCheckPlugin checks of calls to `gettext()` by default, and can optionally check all strings.